visit-dav/visit/docs/SphynxDocs/InteractiveTools/Plane_Tool.rst

    Plane tool with sliced plot

 You can use the plane tool to set the attributes for certain VisIt plots and operators.
-The Slice operator, for example, can update its plane equation from the plane tool's plane equation.
+The :ref:`Slice operator`, for example, can update its plane equation from the plane tool's plane equation.
 If a plot has a Slice operator applied to it, the plane tool is initialized with that operator's slice plane when it is first enabled.
 As the plane tool is repositioned and reoriented, the plane tool's plane equation is given to the operator and the sliced plot is recalculated.
-You can also use the plane tool with the Streamline plot to modify the source plane that it uses for streamline seed points.